w-lfpup/superaction-js/README.md

 It turns HTML into a declarative and _explicit_ message generator and removes several layers of indirection between UI and app state.

 `Superaction` is a straightforward way to work with vanilla web technologies and escape the JSX rabbithole.

-Developers can focus on state and consequential DOM updates in javascript-land without maintaining event listeners for every element during the dom lifecycle.

 ## License